 Martha Parke Custis was Martha Washington and Daniel Parke Custis's youngest child.
 Known to the family as Patsy, Custis had a particularly difficult life.
 Patsy was only a toddler when her mother married George Washington.
-By the time Patsy was eleven or twelve, she was plagued with seizures.
+By the time Patsy was eleven or twelve, she experienced frequent seizures.

 The Washingtons tried everything that medical science and home remedies could recommend at the time.
 Potential cures ranged from medicines such as "a vial of Nervous Drops" (valerian, a plant), "Nervous Powders," "a large Julep," musk capsules, mercury, Peruvian bark, and ether.
 Other attempted cures including bleeding, purges, the purchase of an iron ring for the girl to wear, and the mineral waters at Warm Springs, Virginia.1